Randomblock1/banano-forager/WORKINGMEMORY.md

 It needs to be ~~a web form that sends the image to the server~~, and ~~the server does the rest~~.
 (Formidable sure is convenient!)

-Then, I'll need to check and make sure the images are original.
-Reverse image lookup, then ~~perceptual hashing and storing~~ to prevent duplicates and cheaters.
+Then, I'll need to check and make sure the images are original. ~~Reverse image lookup~~, then ~~perceptual hashing and storing~~ to prevent duplicates and cheaters.
+(I hope Google doesn't rate limit me...)

 Finally, I need to actually ~~send the banano~~.
 I guess I'll use [bananojs](https://github.com/BananoCoin/bananojs).
 (Took more work than it should have, and I'm getting close to async hell.)